BracketSpace/Advanced-Cron-Manager/readme.txt

 With Advanced Cron Manager you can manage WP Cron events:

-* view all registered events
+* view all registered events and their arguments nicely formatted
 * *search* events
 * execute manually any event
 * add new events